 If the Moderator is the Pastor, any violations of the Clergy Code of Conduct need to be reported to the Vice Moderator or you might need to be the one to report it/them.
 Do not delay, report any violations.
 Your PCG Central Ca. District Bishop can be an important resource for you.

+Secretary Treasure

 The duties may include but not be limited to the following: